 What are some Physical Features of the English Cocker Spaniel?

 38 to 43 cm; 12 to 16 kg.
-Colours are solid black, red (gold), liver, black-and-tan, buff, liver-and-tan; any of the foregoing on a white background, either parti-colored, ticked, or roan.
+Colours are solid black, red (gold), liver, black-and-tan, buff, liver-and-tan; or any of these colour on a white background, either parti-coloured, ticked, or roan.

 Coat Type and Recommended Grooming

 Silky, flat, or wavy.
 High maintenance, though he has less coat than the American Cocker Spaniel.
 Some coats with an excess amount of cottony hair and are more prone to matting.
 Unless carefully groomed, this dog looks messy.
 Ears and feet need special care.
 Professional grooming is recommended; some trimming required.
 Average shedding year round.